-Weinstein accuser Haleyi grateful to be ‘heard and believed’
+Lawyer: Hospitalized Weinstein is ‘energized’ about appeal

-NEW YORK (AP) — One of the women Harvey Weinstein was convicted of sexually assaulting said Tuesday that the verdict made her feel grateful to be “heard and believed.”
+NEW YORK (AP) — A hospitalized Harvey Weinstein was “upbeat” and “energized” about appealing his sexual assault and rape conviction, one of his lawyers said Tuesday as one of Weinstein’s accusers said the verdict made her feel grateful to be “heard and believed.”

+Weinstein remained in a jail unit at Bellevue Hospital, where he was taken after the verdict Monday to be checked out for heart palpitations and high blood pressure.

+Attorney Arthur Aidala on Tuesday called the hospitalization “a precautionary measure to take him here and make sure his vitals and everything were OK” and said it wasn’t clear how long Weinstein would be at Bellevue.

+He said the 67-year-old former Hollywood studio boss was insisting on his innocence and “somewhat flabbergasted by the verdict,” but determined to fight on.

+“There is a portion of him where he’s just scratching his head and he doesn’t know how this happened, but he’s cautiously optimistic” about prevailing on appeal, Aidala said.

-“It was just a huge relief.
-It was a huge relief that the jury got it,” Mimi Haleyi, a former production assistant who accused Weinstein of forcing oral sex on her in 2006, said on “CBS This Morning.”
+His remarks came after Mimi Haleyi, a former production assistant who accused Weinstein of forcing oral sex on her in 2006, called the verdict “a huge relief.”

-“I just think that we’re being educated about the reality of sexual assault and sexual assault victims,” she said.
+“I just think that we’re being educated about the reality of sexual assault and sexual assault victims,” Haleyi said on “CBS This Morning.”

 “It’s not always just a stranger.
-It’s very often somebody that the person knows, and with that comes an entire other layer of processing.”
+It’s very often somebody that the person knows, and with that comes an entire other layer of processing,” she said.

+“Whatever the verdict had been, it wouldn’t have changed what happened to me, but obviously it was terrifying to think that I wouldn’t be believed,” she added later on MSNBC.

 Weinstein faces a possible sentence of five to 29 years after a Manhattan jury convicted him of sexually assaulting Haleyi and raping an aspiring actress in 2013.
 He was acquitted of first-degree rape and two counts of predatory sexual assault.

-Attorneys for Weinstein, who has maintained that any sex between him and his accusers was consensual, said they would appeal.
+Weinstein has maintained that any sex between him and his accusers was consensual.

-The former Hollywood powerhouse, who claims to suffer from health problems including a bad back, was taken to a jail unit at Bellevue Hospital on Monday to be checked out for heart palpitations and high blood pressure.
-Sentencing was set for March 11.

 Asked about Weinstein on Tuesday, President Donald Trump called the disgraced producer’s conviction a “great victory” for women that “sends a very strong message.”